Adversarial training approach for local data debiasing: Experimental evaluation

-To sum up, \gansan{} is able to maintain an important part of the dataset structure during its sanitization, making it usable for many other analysis tasks.
-For the different scenarios investigated hereafter, we fixed the value of $\alpha$ to $0.9875$ as we observed that in our general analysis, such value provides nearly a perfect level of sensitive attribute protection, while leading to an acceptable damage.
+To summarize our results, \gansan{} is able to maintain an important part of the dataset structure despite sanitization, making it usable for other analysis tasks.
+However, at the individual level, some perturbation might be more important on some profiles than on others.
+A future work will investigate the relationship between the position of the profile in distributions and the damage introduced.
+For the different scenarios investigated hereafter, we fixed the value of $\alpha$ to $0.9875$, which provides nearly a perfect level of sensitive attribute protection while leading to an acceptable damage on Adult.
+Due to space limitations, we will not discussed results obtained on German, the scenario analysis are available on the appendices~\ref{app:scenariofairgerman}.